anngroong/podcasts/content/guest/gdiesen.md

 #guest_group = "cog"
 +++

 __Dr.
-Glenn Diesen__ a professor at the University of South-Eastern Norway, and associate editor at Russia in Global Affairsis, and editor of Political economy, Russian foreign policy and Eurasian integration.
+Glenn Diesen__ a professor at the University of South-Eastern Norway, and associate editor at Russia in Global Affairs, and editor of Political economy, Russian foreign policy and Eurasian integration.